Homeward Bound: The Incredible Journey: Plot

-Over the next two days, Shadow and Chance try unsuccessfully to catch food and encounter a mountain lion, which chases them to the edge of a cliff.
+Over the next two days, Shadow and Chance unsuccessfully attempt to catch food and encounter a mountain lion, which chases them to the edge of a cliff.
 Shadow gets an idea to use rocks positioned like a seesaw as a way to outsmart the mountain lion.
 While Shadow acts as bait, Chance pounces onto the end of the rock and sends the mountain lion over the cliff and into a river.
 Sassy hears the dogs barking in celebration and follows the sound to rejoin them.

-Meanwhile, Kate returns home to her farm; Frank confronts her about the note she left him, and she tells him that she didn't bring the animals.
+Meanwhile, Kate returns home to her farm; Frank confronts her about the note she left him, and she tells him that she did not bring the animals.
 She contacts a forest ranger and then informs Bob that the animals are lost in the woods.
 The family grieves their loss, and Peter quarrels with his stepfather over whether or not they should search for them, believing that Bob wanted him to abandon Shadow.
-Peter tries unsuccessfully to enlist the help of the police, while their spat inspires Bob to send flyers to park rangers in hopes of relocating the animals.
+Peter unsuccessfully tries to enlist the help of the police, while their quarrel inspires Bob to send flyers to park rangers in hopes of relocating the animals.

-The animals continue on their way, but Chance begins harassing a porcupine, ending up with a load of quills in his muzzle.
+The animals continue on their way, but Chance begins harassing a porcupine and ends up with several quills in his cheek.
 They then encounter a missing little girl named Molly, and following their loyalty instincts they stand guard over her during the night.
 In the morning, Shadow finds a rescue party and leads them back to the girl.
-Two forest rangers recognize them from one of the flyers, and take them to the local animal shelter, where the medical staff remove the quills from Chance's muzzle.
+Two forest rangers recognize them from one of the flyers, and take them to the local animal shelter, where the medical staff remove the quills from Chance's cheek.
 However, believing it to be an animal pound, the trio panic and Sassy escapes, later returning to free Shadow.
 Together, they retrieve Chance and escape the shelter, unaware that their owners are on their way to reclaim them.

 Finally reaching their hometown, the animals cross through a train yard, where Shadow falls into a muddy pit and injures his leg.
-He despondently tells the others to go on without him, but a heartbroken Chance insists he will not let the older dog give up.
+He despondently tells the others to continue without him, but a heartbroken Chance insists he will not let the older dog give up.
 Near dusk, Chance and Sassy finally make it home and are happily reunited with their owners.
 Shadow eventually limps into view behind them, rejuvenated by his reunion with Peter.
-The film ends with Chance musing about the lessons he's learned, and his new appreciation for his family, before happily running into the house at the smell of food.
+The film ends with Chance musing about the lessons he learned, and his new appreciation for his family, before happily running into the house at the smell of food.